maher460/Pitt_CS1550_recitation_materials/project1/README.md

 ## Step 1: Download QEMU for your machine

 Note that you will be running QEMU on your own machine in order to test your kernel.
-QEMU is a virtual machine.
+QEMU is a virtual machine monitor.
 So, if your kernel runs on QEMU on your machine, then it should run on QEMU on any machine.
 Only follow the instructions that is associated with your own machine in this section.

 ### Windows

-- downlaod QEMU from this [link](https://github.com/maher460/Pitt_CS1550_recitation_materials/blob/master/project1/qemu_windows.zip)
+- download QEMU from this [link](https://github.com/maher460/Pitt_CS1550_recitation_materials/blob/master/project1/qemu_windows.zip)
 - unzip qemu_windows.zip using your favorite unzipper
 - open qemu_windows folder
 - read the README-en for more info
 - a file "qemu-win.bat" starts QEMU; double click boots Linux on your desktop
-- choose either linux(original) or linux(devel) using keyboard arrow keys and click enter to boot that particular kernel
+- choose linux(original) using keyboard arrow keys and click enter to boot that particular kernel
 - login as root user: username = "root" and password = "root"
 - you have successfully booted linux using QEMU!